 SSH, also known as Secure Shell or Secure Socket Shell, is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.

-So basically, as a Ubuntu Server owner, we will be accessing our Cloud Server which is hosted at a different part of the world remotely using SSH from our home computer.
-SSH acts as a secured gateway and bridge which authenticates and send encrypted data communication between two systems.
+So basically, as an Ubuntu Server owner, we will be accessing our Cloud Server, which is hosted in a different part of the world, remotely using SSH from our home computer.
+SSH acts as a secured gateway and bridge which authenticates and sends encrypted data communication between two systems.

-In our case, we will be using SSH tunnel to run command scripts for making changes to system and software at the administrative level.
-We will be installing, removing, deleting and managing the entire virtually hosted server using SSH.
+In our case, we will be using the SSH tunnel to run command scripts for making changes to the system and software at the administrative level.
+We will be installing, removing, deleting, and managing the entire virtually hosted server using SSH.

-While SSH client can not access the files or perform data transfer, hence we need an SFTP client to do the same.
+While the SSH clients can not access the files or perform data transfer, we need an SFTP client to do the same.

 Login SSH with MacOS Terminal App

-While Windows does not have any built-in support, we have Mac OS that has Terminal App which allows to remote SSH connection.
+While Windows does not have any built-in support, we have Mac OS with Terminal App, which allows for remote SSH connection.

 - IP Address of the Ubuntu Cloud Server